-Engage in intensive training on the topics of neuroscience applications in classrooms.
+Engage in intensive training on the topics of engagement and attention that have applications in classrooms.

 Save $100 per person when registering a group of 3 or more.